-London, 14 December 2022: Macroeconomic weakness is leaving its stamp on consumer device markets, and virtual and augmented reality devices — often referred to together as extended reality — are no exception, according to the latest research by technology market analyst firm CCS Insight.
-The company expects global unit sales in this segment to remain just short of 10 million in 2022, growing to 11.4 million in 2023.
+Macroeconomic weakness is hindering all consumer device markets right now, with virtual and augmented reality devices (VR and AR) — often combined as “extended reality” or XR — being no exception.
+This is a finding from our latest market forecast, which projects global unit sales in this segment to remain just short of 10 million in 2022 before growing to 11.4 million in 2023.

-These trends are expected to continue during most of 2023, although a bright spot will be the arrival of the new Sony PlayStation VR2 headset, spurring some consumer demand.
+These trends are expected to continue for most of 2023, although one bright spot will be the arrival of the new Sony PlayStation VR2 headset, which should spur some consumer demand.

-Because of these setbacks, CCS Insight now predicts that unit sales of extended reality devices will build up more slowly than previously projected, reaching 67 million units in 2026.
-Of those, 11 million, or 16%, will be sold to businesses and other organizations where extended reality technology is showing great promise for use in customer support, remote service, training, marketing and more.
+Because of these setbacks, CCS Insight now predicts that unit sales of XR devices will build up more slowly than previously projected, reaching 67 million units in 2026.
+Of these, 11 million will be sold to businesses and other organizations, where XR is showing great promise for uses in customer support, training, marketing and more.
 But the bulk of sales will be to consumers eager to get their hands on the latest technology.

 A summary of CCS Insight’s new forecast is presented in the chart below.